HARPLab/pupil/INSTALL.md

 2. Install `virtualenv` and `virtualenvwrapper`
 ```
+sudo apt-get install python-pip
 sudo pip install virtualenvwrapper
 ```
-Add the line `source /usr/local/bin/virtualenvwrapper.sh` to your `.bashrc` file and source it or create a new terminal.
-Then source it in your terminal.
+Add the line `source /usr/local/bin/virtualenvwrapper.sh` to your `.bashrc` file and source it there.
+Then source it in your terminal or create a new terminal.

 3. Create a new virtual environment for pupil-labs:
 ```